josephmontes/VAA/README.md

 #### NOTES
 - Not as many quintessential power threats as I was expecting after seeing the first list, but it definitely feels like there is a power-skew to the hitters on this list
-- I found that the overall wOBA (not just on 4-Seam Fastballs) for this group of hitters to be higher than the first group of hitters which supports the notion that these may be more power type of guys
+- I found that the overall wOBA (not just on 4-Seam Fastballs) for this group of hitters is higher than the first group of hitters, supporting the notion that these may be more power type of guys
+  - 0.344 vs. 0.347
 - Additionally, they have a higher HR rate than the guys on the first list
-  - Also, I found that the K rate was 19.7% vs. 22.4% supported by a 21.5% vs. 24.4% whiff rate
+  - 3.3% vs. 3.8%
+- the next year overall wOBA (not just on 4-Seam Fastballs) for these groups of hitters: .338 vs. .329!
 - I wish that I had access to attack angle and hand position numbers because I would bet that this second list of hitters has a steeper attack angle and lower hand positioning
 - I did find a hint that attack angle could be a factor
-  - I found that the FB rate for the 2nd list is 27.9% and the first list is 25.6%
+  - The Flyball% for the 2nd list is 28.3% and the first list is 25.6%!

-- the wOBA for the second group overall is higher than the wOBA for the first group
-  - this shows that the second group of hitters is more contact hitters too
-  - it makes sense that this trend is happening then as it is to counter all the launch angle efforts by the batter
+- This is the stat that made sense of why this trend is happening: it is to counter all the launch angle efforts by the batter and counter the increasing Homerun enivornment created in the last 5 seasons
 - lower K rate supported by lower whiff rate
 - Also, I found that the BB rate was slightly higher for the first group at 9.2% vs. 8.7%
   - the whole idea of this analysis is that VAA on 4-Seam Fastballs make them harder to hit because they arent breaking as you would expect
   - this implies that you have to see the ball better and a higher walk rate insinuates that these guys are seeing the ball better

- - I wish I had attack angle data for batters
-  - also, hand height could be a factor as players who set their hands lower might have a hard time adjusting to this type of fastball
+    - Also, I found that the K rate was 19.7% vs. 22.4% supported by a 21.5% vs. 24.4% whiff rate

-#### PLAYER SPOTLIGHT
+### PLAYER SPOTLIGHT
 - I will look at the 21 hitters that were on both lists
-- I will divide them by the ones whos 'g_wOBA' declined from season to season
+- I will divide them by the ones whose 'g_wOBA' declined from season to season vs. those whose 'g_wOBA' improved

 | game_year | player_name        | wOBA   | g_wOBA | b_wOBA | d_wOBA |
 |-----------|--------------------|--------|--------|--------|--------|